g45t345rt/DERO-SC-Standards/asset-token/README.md

 ## What are the functionalities?

 - You can verify the authenticity of the NFT with the minter address
-#- You can verify that the NFT is part of the collection and not another print
-- You can prove that you own the NFT
+- You can prove that you own the NFT with your balance
 - You can transfer/trade the NFT for DERO or any Asset Token
 - The NFT values/attributes are immutable
-- You can burn the NFT - owner is assign to an empty address
+- You can burn the NFT by sending the balance to a null address (I think?)
-- Minter/Creator can set a percentage of Royalty Fees when an NFT is transfered